 Chris, a San Francisco native, muddled his way through Cantonese and Mandarin before embracing and studying Chinese, Chinese history and philosophy, and Asian-American studies as an undergraduate at Brown University.
 After college, Chris grappled with the challenges of urban redevelopment, civic engagement, and municipal governance as a legislative aide to members of the Oakland City Council before obtaining a Master in Public Affairs degree (Princeton University, Woodrow Wilson School) and a Juris Doctor (Columbia Law School).
 After law school, Chris practiced land use and environmental law at an international law firm, where he specialized in mixed-use development projects and served as CAIS’ legal counsel for the 888 Campus project.
 Impressed by CAIS’ vision and community, Chris and Joyce were delighted to join the CAIS family when their son began Pre-K at CAIS.
 Joyce is a former room parent and Chris previously served on the Diversity, Equity, and Inclusion Task Force.
 As a Deputy City Attorney to San Francisco City Attorney Dennis Herrera, Chris drafts legislation, litigates on the City’s behalf, and advises a myriad of City officials and departments.
 Chris and Joyce are the joyful parents of Theo (Class of 2025) and Ezra (pre-CAIS).

 Having entered CAIS at age three, by age five Julia Brown Weil ’97 was assisting her father with translation on business trips to China.
 After CAIS she attended Convent of the Sacred Heart High School and then on to Whitman College where she majored in Asian Studies.
 In college she received two Freeman grants, including one to travel to China and help the Beijing Kun-Opera Company rewrite a traditional Chinese Opera.
 After college, Julia began her career in advertising at TBWA/Media Arts Lab and worked on the Apple account, where she helped produce all the advertising for the launch of the iPhone 3G in 2008 and 3GS in 2009.
 To combine her professional arc with her passion for China, she started with Ogilvy & Mather in Los Angeles before transferring to its offices in China.
 Working in Beijing and eventually Shanghai, Julia managed accounts for international companies such as Unilever Dove, Nestle, Moet & Chandon, and Jawbone.
 Julia has recently moved back to San Francisco with her husband, Bertil, who works in international business development.
 The couple met while they were both working in Beijing.
 She is working now as an independent consultant specializing in helping companies determine how to market their consumer goods in China.
 “Some of my best childhood memories are from CAIS.
 It opened my mind to possibilities and instilled an exploratory spirit,” says Julia.
 “I feel most comfortable navigating between two cultures.
 I need to be a citizen of the world.”
-Julia serves on the Campus Planning and Possibilities Task Force and the National Center for International Schools Sub-Committee.
+Julia serves on the Audit Committee.

 Charlie Wyman is the father of a student in the Class of 2019 and in the Class of 2023 at CAIS, and husband of Megan, who is also very active in the CAIS community (notably, Megan served as editor of the 30th anniversary retrospective of CAIS published in 2012).
 Professionally, Charlie is a principal of Seven Post Investment Office, a multi-family office based in San Francisco dedicated to serving client investment management and financial advisory needs.
 He has spent his career in finance, initially as an equity research analyst and also as an investment advisor specializing in mergers & acquisitions and capital raising work for consumer, healthcare, and technology growth companies.
 Charlie grew up in Connecticut, and is fluent in Mandarin Chinese, having lived and worked in Hong Kong and mainland China in his professional and academic career.
 He received a Master of Business Administration degree from the Kellogg School of Management, Northwestern University and a Bachelor of Arts degree, magna cum laude, in Mandarin Chinese and economics from Middlebury College.
 In addition to his responsibilities as a member of the CAIS Board, Charlie currently serves on the San Francisco Bay Area regional board of Reading Partners, a non-profit organization dedicated to providing literacy support and tutoring services to school children who are reading six months to 2.5 years below their grade level.
-Charlie serves on the Assets Committee and the Audit and Risk Management Committee.
+Charlie serves as chair of the Audit Committee and serves on the Staff Housing work group.